-Jamaica geography often surprises first-timers to our island.
+Once in Jamaica geography often surprises first-timers to the island.
 The images used in advertising are so focused on our beaches that other striking features of our landscape come as an unexpected pleasure for many visitors.

 Jamaica is divided into 14 geographical and political areas called parishes.
 All the parishes are blessed with physical features that make them engaging.

 There's hardly a place in Jamaica where you cannot stand and see the hills.
 They run like a backbone across the centre of the island from west to east, with a myriad of branches extending north and south.
 Nearly half of Jamaica's surface is over 1000 feet above sea level.
 The picture above shows the Santa Cruz Mountains as seen from Black River bay.

 The highest mountain range is the one famous for its coffee - the Blue Mountains.
 These tower up to the Blue Mountain Peak at 7,402 feet, and span the eastern parishes of St. Andrew, St. Thomas and Portland.

 Other peaks in the Blue Mountains are Sugar Loaf Peak in Portland (over 7,000 ft), Mossman's Peak in St. Thomas (over 6,700 ft) and St. John's Peak in St. Andrew (6,332 ft).
 Also in the east are Portland's John Crow Mountains, reaching over 3,750 feet at their highest point.
 The eastern mountains are made of mainly hard, igneous rocks.